ASSUMED BREACH campaign

 While the above methodology is very technical and advanced sometimes it doesn’t match up with current attacker TTPs (tools, techniques, and processes).

 This methodology is based on a mixture of certain MITRE ATT&CK framework modules and our experience with modern adversaries.
 These adversaries never install software, they hardly exploit, avoid EDR, and they look like regular users to your SoC.
-While not attracting any attention, they gather this recon data and pile it up until they strike all at once, too quickly for your SoC to respond.
+While not attracting any attention, they gather this recon data and pile it up until they strike all at once, too quickly for your security operations center (SOC) to respond.

 Adversaries frequently have motivations beyond financial ransom.
 Instead, they may seek to disrupt your business for fun, simply because they can.